 Note: The term iCalendar refers to a standardized data format for the exchange of calendaring information among products of different vendors.
 This is not to be confused with iCal, a product name for Apple’s calendar.

-Inbound iCal feeds: View other calendars in Teamup
+Inbound feeds: View other calendars in Teamup

 Inbound iCalendar feeds allow you to view events from other calendar services (Apple Cal, Google Cal, Outlook, etc.) in Teamup.